jah10527/laserLineToolkit/readme.md

 A new test program released at Dec.
 26, 2020, named LineLaserCalibration-2020.12.exe

-- add log file, which can be helpful to check whether your images is good enough when finding chessboard via cv::findChessboardCorners(gray, patternsize, corners, cv::CALIB_CB_ADAPTIVE_THRESH + cv::CALIB_CB_NORMALIZE_IMAGE);
+- add log file, which can be helpful to check whether your images are good enough when finding chessboard via cv::findChessboardCorners(gray, patternsize, corners, cv::CALIB_CB_ADAPTIVE_THRESH + cv::CALIB_CB_NORMALIZE_IMAGE);

 ### guidance